ejyy/exchange_go/README.md

 # exchange_go
 ⚡ Exchange_go is a prototype trading exchange, implementing a multi-symbol limit order book matching engine, written in Go.
 It aims to be high performance, low latency and thread safe.
-Exchange_go is the order matching engine component of an exchange, taking orders via a function call; it does not currently present a server for client connections.
+Exchange_go is the order matching engine component of an exchange, taking orders via a function call.
+It also presents a basic server for client connections.

 ## Features:
 - Multi-symbol limit order book matching engine